anuraag-k/FunctionalTestAction/README.md

-## HCL OneTest UI
+## HCL OneTest UI GitHub Action
+HCL OneTest provides software testing tools to support a DevOps approach: API testing, functional testing, UI testing, performance testing and service virtualization.
+It helps you automate and run tests earlier and more frequently to discover errors sooner - when they are less costly to fix.

-This action enables you to run HCL OneTest UI tests.
+This action enables the ability to run tests and compount tests from HCL OneTest UI projects on self hosted runners.

-## Pre requisites
+## Usage

-1. Create a github repository
+### Prerequisites

+Configure a self hosted runner on a suitable machine
+1. The host machine will need a licensed copy of HCL OneTest UI and the UI projects containing the tests you wish to run.
+2. [Add a self-hosted runner](https://docs.github.com/en/actions/hosting-your-own-runners/adding-self-hosted-runners) at an appropriate level, ensure you have configured network access.
+3. If you are using more than one runner [assign it a suitable label](https://docs.github.com/en/actions/hosting-your-own-runners/using-labels-with-self-hosted-runners) and note this for later.

+### Setup
+In the repository you want to apply the action to
-2. Create a folder named ".github/workflows" in the root of the repository
+1. Create a folder named ".github/workflows" in the root.
-3. Create a .yml file with any name inside the ".github/workflows" folder
+2. Create a .yml file with any name, inside the ".github/workflows" folder based on the following example content:
-4. Then you need to code thta yml file as mentioned in the following example.

-## Example usage

 ```yaml
 name: HCL OneTest UI